vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 <div>{{ state.count }}</div>
 ```

-Similarly, we can declare functions that mutate reactive state in the same scope and expose it as a method alongside the state:
+Similarly, we can declare functions that mutate reactive state in the same scope and expose them as methods alongside the state:

 ```js{7-9,14}
 import { reactive } from 'vue'